Bosaj/Real-Time_Sentiment_Analysis_on_X/README.md

 ## Testing Streams
 There are two ways to test the streams within the application:
 1. Real-time text entry for immediate sentiment analysis.
-2. Use the "Start Streaming Tweets" button to initiate streaming from `twitter_validation.csv`.
+2. Use the "Start Streaming Tweets" button to initiate streaming from `X_validation.csv`.

 ## File Descriptions